The SELT survey was paused in Semester 1, Autumn and Winter 2020.

 - Feedback can be used to improve the delivery of a course or teaching methods.
 Staff are also encouraged to save their results as they can be useful when preparing promotion or teaching award applications.

-- Can I publish my teaching evaluation results?
+- Can I publish my teaching survey results?